20 Long Distance Relationship Tips

 18. Trust Your Lover

-You’re going to get bombarded with so many paranoid questions and thoughts that are unnecessary.
+You’ll get bombarded with so many unnecessary paranoid questions and thoughts.
 If you did trust this person, you wouldn’t be getting those in the first place.
-If you trust the person with your life, then you’re going to find this process so much easier.
+If you trust the person with your life, you will find this process much easier.

 19. Give Free Space

 Not necessarily because we did it, and maybe for you, it works differently.
-But this is from my experience you don’t want to get bored with each other.
-You don’t want to start being like, and I’m going to try and give each other a bit of space.
+But from my experience, you don’t want to get bored with each other.
+You don’t want to start being like, and I will try giving each other some space.

 20. Be Honest

-Without honesty, the relationships wouldn’t work.
-The long-distance relationships will work until you get back to the country that you’re in.
+Without honesty, relationships wouldn’t work.
+Long-distance relationships will work until you get back to the country that you’re in.
 I recommend being completely honest with each other during your long-distance relationship.

-If something happens that you feel even slightly guilty about, then it might not even be a big deal.
+It might not even be a big deal if something you feel slightly guilty about happens.
 But if you feel guilty about it and it’s bothering you, I recommend coming clean with it.
 It will 95% make you feel much better.

 It will probably hurt them a lot more, but at the end of the day, it will help both of you.
 You’ll both get hurt, but at least the truth will be out.
 Honesty is the biggest thing ever.
 We’re all human, and we all make a mistake.
 So accept your mistakes and tell your partner about them.